Huhtasuo

 Huhtasuo is one of the districts of Jyväskylä, Finland.
-It is located about 3–8 kilometers from the city center to the northeast.
+It is located about 4–5 kilometers from the city center to the northeast.
 Kangaslampi, Sulku, Varikko, Huhtakeskus and Kaakkolampi are subareas of the district.
-Along with the Kangasvuori district, Huhtasuo district is a part of the Huhtasuo ward.
+Along with the neighboring Kangasvuori district, Huhtasuo district is a part of the Huhtasuo ward.

-Huhtasuo is a multicultural area, and has big number of immigrants compared to the other areas in Jyväskylä.
+The construction of the suburban housing estates, consisting largely of apartment buildings, started in Huhtasuo in the 1970s, as a continuation of the development of Kangasvuori during the previous decade.
+There are also row houses and single-family houses in the area.
+Local services include a library, a school, and convenience stores.
+The Huhtakeskus shopping centre was built to be the service hub of its surrounding residential areas.

 The population of Huhtasuo was 4,542 in 2020.

-Huhtasuo has many services, such as a library, a health center, a church, a school, a convenience store and a grocery store.
-Most of the houses in Huhtasuo are apartment buildings that were built in the 1970s and 1980s.
-There are also row houses and single-family houses in the area.
+Huhtasuo has big number of immigrants compared to the other areas in Jyväskylä.